CRUISING

 The 2022 East Coast Cruise by John Blackburne

-With excellent weather forecast we set off to Great Yarmouth, but disaster
+With excellent weather forecast we set off to Great Yarmouth, but

-head out to sea.
+prepared to head out to sea.

 Thankfully neither was hurt and with us circling, offering help, they managed to recover everything that had fallen overboard, and then sadly set off back to Boundary Dyke.Shocked and upset, Déjà Vu (Margaret & Jeff), Strega (Sue & Pio) and St Helen (John & Mark), unsure as to what to do, decided to sail to the Royal Norfolk & Suffolk and meet up with Michael and Lester in New Horizons to talk over the options.